Dyslexia is a common type of learning difficulty affecting reading and spelling skills.

 She also wants to learn how dyslexic brains differ from those with no reading problems.

 Kara Tointon’s story 4.
 Kara has learned to move information from her short- to her long-term memory.
 She is able to learn her scripts in half the time it used to take her.
 She visits an optometrist (optician) who has a special interest in dyslexia.
 The white background of a page can make word processing by the brain difficult – ‘visual stress‘.
 Colorimetry testing helps define the exact colour filter required by an individual.
-The appropriate colour tinted glasses are prescribed.
+The appropriate colour tinted glasses are prescribed as treatment.
 She is excited when her colour tinted glasses arrive – these change her ability to read and she is able to look forward to being able to read books as never before.
+The glasses prove to be excellent treatment for her reading difficulties.

-Coloured Lenses – The Solution for Visual Stress
+Coloured Lenses – The Treatment for Visual Stress

 Scientific research has shown that a specific and individual colour, worn as precision tinted lenses, will relieve the symptoms of Visual Stress and allow more fluent, efficient and comfortable reading.